NIRCam Short Wavelength Grism Time Series

 DHS point spread and line spread functions

 Because the DHS sub-apertures are much smaller than the primary mirror aperture, and are oblong, the monochromatic PSFs from them are very different from the normal JWST PSFs.
 In particular they are very elongated in the dispersion direction.
-The width of the monochromatic PSF in the dispersion direction is the line spread function and determines the resolving power.
+The width of the monochromatic PSF in the dispersion direction is the line spread function (LSF) and determines the resolving power.

 Figure 3.
 Example monochromatic PSFs for DHS sub-apertures 4 and 7